apimash/StarterKits/Windows Starter Kits/APIMASH_Earthquakes_StarterKit/readme.md

 ###Requirements
  - Windows 8
  - Visual Studio 2012 Express for Windows 8 or higher
+ - Bing Maps SDK for Windows Store apps - Download [here][2], and follow the instructions [here][4] for adding a reference to the SDK to your app.
+ - Bing Maps API Key (sign up [here][3] - Microsoft Account required for the Bing Maps Portal)

 ###Setup
  - Download the Starter Kit Zip Portfolio from http://apimash.github.io/StarterKits/